KavyaMakaraju/AccessibleLLM/object_detection/README.md

 </details>

 ## **Streamlit UI**
 Below is the walkthrough of the image captioning app.
-You can also view the [demo video](https://github.com/Yaswanth-B/AccessibleLLM/blob/main/object_detection/demo.mp4) here
+You can also download the [demo video](https://github.com/Yaswanth-B/AccessibleLLM/blob/main/object_detection/demo.mp4) which shows the working of the application.

 >run [app](https://github.com/Yaswanth-B/AccessibleLLM/blob/main/object_detection/app.py) by entering the line "streamlit run app.py" on your terminal
 >>change folder location according to your convenience